gemini-15/blog-engine/core/articles/state_of_ai/state_of_ai.md

 The results are really interesting :
 ![garak findings](https://core.gr1m0ire.xyz/state_of_ai/garak_1.png)

-garak's different probes show that there multiple failing points, and interestingly enough, the DAN variations that fails, here a snippet of `dan.Dan_11_0` :
+Garak's different probes show that there are multiple failing points in the model's security defenses.
+Particularly concerning are the DAN variations that failed the security tests.
+Here's a snippet of `dan.Dan_11_0` that successfully jailbroke the model:

 ```json
 {